PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 "I try not to.", he replied.
 He pushed his tin plate forward on the table and leaned back; cocking the chair on two legs, so he could lean against the wall, instead of the chair's back.

 He looked at Tom.
-"You asked me where I was going?", looking relaxed against the wall.
-"I'm a travelling tailor, I just travel.", but then he stopped and thought, then added: "And I do tailoring."; using a hand gesture to make a point of this.
+"You asked me where I was going?", relaxed against the wall.
+"I'm a travelling tailor, I just travel."

+Then, as if he had just remembered something, he added, using his finger to make a point: "And I do tailoring."

 "What's tailoring?"; she felt she could ask him.